BluBracket/docs.blubracket.com/README.md

 ```

 The extent of testing is currently limited to ensuring the JS integrates cleanly.
 It does not meaningfully test the templates or any aspect of the site content.

+### Credits

+The theme in this repo is based on https://github.com/h-enk/doks by [Henk Verlinde](https://github.com/h-enk) and used under the [terms of the MIT license](https://github.com/h-enk/doks/blob/b91e6494de91b1f137013be07314ae360b8ff65c/LICENSE).